sshaw/git-link/README.md

 git-link
 ========

-Create a URL for a buffer's location in its GitHub repository based on current line or active region.
+Emacs function to create a URL representing the current buffer's location in its GitHub/Bitbucket/... repository at the current line number or active region.
+The URL will be added to the kill ring.

+With a prefix argument prompt for the remote's name.
+Defaults to "origin".